 So given this reality, how is it that millions of us readily and willingly give our sacred bank account credentials into third-party hands?
 That’s right; while it might seem crazy, the truth is that over 20 million users have signed up for Mint.com, a cloud-based budgeting and personal financial management software.
-Mint promises to make life easier by automatically recording and categorizing every purchase, as well as helping us track our cash, debt, and asset balances.
-In addition, it collects the data from all your accounts and organizes it in easy-to-understand charts and graphs, and does all this for free.
+Mint promises to make life easier by automatically recording and categorizing every purchase, as well as helping us track our account balances.
+(Read my full review of Mint.com updated for 2018).
+In addition, it collects the data from all your accounts and organizes it in easy-to-understand charts and graphs, creating a handy dashboard for your money.

 So, it’s clearly useful service.
 But still, is all that enough to justify putting our bank account login credentials into their hands?
 Are millions of us, myself included, completely crazy?

 If you’re not familiar with Mint.com, it is an easy-to-use online system for tracking your finances.
 You simply enter your account credentials for each bank, and Mint collects the data from all your accounts and organizes it in easy to understand charts and graphs.

 One of the most attractive things about Mint is that it is free to sign up for and use.
 Contrast this with Intuit’s (former) desktop personal finance software, Quicken, which has a $29.99 annual fee, and you can see why so many people like it.
 (To be fair, Quicken offers much more sophisticated features for those with complex financial situations, but if you just need to track your budget and account balances, Mint works just fine.)